XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: XCR-Bench 180,0,50 0,0,180 Corpus

 \subsection{CSI Category and Hall's Level Annotation}

 Finally, we categorize each CSI based on its cultural context and the generated sentence from Steps~1 and~2, rather than at extraction time, as a CSI's category under Newmark's taxonomy can shift with contextual usage.
-For instance, \textit{jeans} falls under Material Culture (Category~2) in ``He wore a pair of \texttt{<CSI>jeans</CSI>} with a white T-shirt'', but under Social Culture (Category~3) in ``Wearing \texttt{<CSI>jeans</CSI>} to the office on Friday felt appropriate because of the company's casual dress norm,'' where it reflects workplace norms rather than mere attire.
+For instance, \textit{wearing jeans} may fall under Material Culture or Social Culture depending on whether the context emphasises attire or workplace norms.
 Although we use Newmark's CSI categories as a foundational framework, their broad scope often merges diverse cultural elements.
 To address this, we incorporate the cultural taxonomy from \citet{liu2025culturally}, mapping its \textit{ideational} and \textit{social} dimensions to Newmark's Categories~3 (Social Culture) and~4 (Organizations, Customs, and Ideas), respectively.
 Annotations at this stage achieve a Cohen’s kappa of $0.68$, indicating substantial agreement between the two annotators.

-We further annotate each CSI with its corresponding Hall cultural level, independently of Newmark's categorization: for instance, food-related CSIs may encode formal or informal cultural meanings without functioning as material artefacts (e.g., Social Tradition: ``Let's grab a \texttt{<CSI>coffee</CSI>} and catch up sometime!'').
+We further annotate each CSI with its corresponding Hall cultural level, independently of Newmark's categorization: for instance, food-related CSIs may encode formal or informal cultural meanings without functioning as material artefacts.
 This context-sensitive treatment aligns with Skopos Theory \citep{schaffner1998}, which argues that the function of an element in the target communicative situation, rather than its surface form, determines its cultural role.
 Accordingly, we assign each CSI one of Hall's three levels of cultural visibility (e.g. Visible, Semi-visible, Invisible).
-The mapping of cultural elements with Hall's Triad is provided in Table \ref{tab:hall_visibility_mapping}.
-Annotation of Hall’s cultural elements yields a Cohen’s kappa of $0.64$ between the two annotators.
+The mapping of cultural elements to Hall's Triad is provided in Table \ref{tab:hall_visibility_mapping}.
+Annotation of Hall's cultural elements yields a Cohen's kappa of $0.64$ between the two annotators.